 Routing out splines takes some careful consideration before turning on the router.
 Careful measurement of depth and location.
 Don’t forget there is a metal truss rod running down the centre of the neck!
 I found this jig did complicate the process slightly- compared to a straight cutting through the neck, although its design bears a lot of merits.
 It is definitely well thought out.
 The router along the arced guide rails which can match or closely match the angle of a headstock, allowing a deep cut into the neck, where it matters most.
 New splines will be glued in creating “grain confusion” which will produce a rock-solid neck- far stronger than it ever was.

 As you can see the cuts are super precise and will provide an easy gluing surface area.
 I found that matching the curvature of the splines exactly with the routing was a tad more laborious than I would prefer and could be easily fumbled- when the splines are in place, there is no way of seeing that they are a perfect fit – and if they are not, your solid repair is ruined.
-So, for beginners, I’m not recommending using one of these bad boys unless under an experienced tech or instructors’ watchful eye.
+So, for beginners, I’m not recommending using one of these jigs unless under an experienced tech or instructors’ watchful eye.
 Or try it out on a practice job a couple of times first.
-The great thing though is once you have the setup and cutting technique down, it can be an invaluable tool in the shop- proving a level of quality headstock repair that would compete with any high-end shop.
+The great thing though is once you have the setup and cutting technique down, it can be an invaluable tool in the shop- proving a level of quality headstock repair suited in any high-end shop.
 And as in this case, if you ever spend time in a busy repair shop, there are plenty of headstock repairs that require resetting, refixing, and re-repair, and this tool gets that job done perfectly.
-Although, if this jig was used the first time, there would be no re-repairing anything.

 Once the routes and splines are done, we glue them in using traditional wood glue.
 I also add some powdered remnants of the neck sawdust to the glue, to be sure all superficial gaps are filled where possible.